fassko/fassko.github.io/Content/blog/swiftui-sidebar.md

 ![iPad sidebar with SwiftUI](/assets/swiftui-sidebar/ipad-sidebar.png)

-Now that we have the Sidebar let's add a title that would represent the global name.
-Usually, developers choose to put the app name, or for instance, the Apple Notes app has **Folders**  to mean what the Sidebar holds.
+Now that we have the Sidebar, let's add a title that would represent the global name.
+Developers usually choose to put the app name, or, for instance, the Apple Notes app has **Folders** to mean what the Sidebar holds.

 ```swift
 NavigationView {